sergioabril/safy/README.md

 for now, It's intended only for personal use, and I can not guarantee the safety of the implemented encryption process

 # Install
-The wrapper itself is located on safymac/CryptoHelper.swift , and it’s shared among Mac/iOS apps.
+The wrapper itself is located on safy/CryptoHelper.swift , and it’s shared among the Mac/iOS apps examples in this project.
 It has all the functions, key-generation processes, etc.

 # License
 To sum up, you can download, test and edit; but you can not distribute for commercial use.
 Either way, you should keep my name at the top of every code file